trahelyk/trahelyk.github.io/cv.md

 ## RELEVANT EXPERIENCE ##

-### Oregon Health & Science University, Biostatistics & Design Program (BDP) ###
-Statistical Consultant, 2015 to Present
-* Host drop-in sessions to provide introductory statistical consulting to researchers from all hospital departments
-* Assist investigators with study design
-* Perform a variety of statistical analyses
-* Participate in BDP outreach events

-### World Journal of Surgery ###
-Statistical Consultat, 2015 to Present
-* Serve on the editorial board of the journal
-* Review manuscript submissions as requested by the Editor-in-Chief

 ### Oregon Health & Science University, Dept of Obstetrics and Gynecology ###
 Biostatistician, 2016 to Present
 * Perform a wide variety of statistical analyses, including explanatory and predictive models and machine learning